Birkenhead

 Table Chart PROFILE FAQ

-Birkenhead features high concentrations of lone person households, with a fairly typical median household size
+Birkenhead features high concentrations of lone person households, with a lower-than-average median household size

 Family households constitute 64.4% of all households, including 23.3% couples with children, 25.4% couples without children, and 13.9% single parent families.
 Non-family households account for the remaining 35.6%, with lone person households at 32.5% and group households comprising 2.9%.
-The median household size is 2.3 people, which aligns with the Greater Adelaide average.
+The median household size is 2.3 people, which is smaller than the Greater Adelaide average of 2.5.

 Frequently Asked Questions - Households